MrHertal/react-admin-amplify/README.md

 That means that react-admin default pagination does not suit well.
 I suggest implementing a prev/next pagination like the one described in react-admin [documentation](https://marmelab.com/react-admin/List.html#pagination).

-Alternatively, you can use the pagination of the [demo](https://github.com/MrHertal/react-admin-amplify-demo/blob/master/src/components/Pagination.js).
-It is the same as the react-admin default pagination, except it does not display total count.

 ### Filter

 In order to use react-admin filters, you will have to correctly set [@key directives](https://docs.amplify.aws/cli/graphql-transformer/key) in your schema.